 Artist Statement 2021

 The beauty of the natural world and its capacity to profoundly inspire creativity has been a fascination for me, for as long as I can remember.
 Fond childhood memories include walking beach tracks and exploring the habitats of local forests, where on large sandstone boulders, I drew marks with local stone or bark or using my fingers sketched out on the soft dirt patterns and images from my childhood imagination.
 Now, looking back years later after completing a BSc then a Ph.D. in the study of Indigenous Australian art along with a few informal art courses on painting and drawing, these earlier interests have found expression in a range of academic articles on Australian Indigenous contemporary art, in art monographs, in publications on art in the non-academic press and my own emergent art practice.
-I have worked with the Tree Veneration Society since 2010 and recently became a member.
+I have worked with the Tree Veneration Society since 2010.

 Recent publications include: